Learning Probabilities of Causation with Mask-Augmented Data: Appendix / supplemental material

-\textbf{Outcome-Covariate} SCM is shown in figure \ref{apfig:outcome covariate}.
+\textbf{Covariate} SCM is shown in figure \ref{apfig:outcome covariate}.
 The coefficients for \(Y_Z \) and \( C_Y \) were uniformly generated from the range \([-1,1]\), while the parameters of the Bernoulli distribution were uniformly generated from \([0,1]\).
 The detailed model is as follows: